monash-human-power/MHP-website/src/markdown/index.md

     image: ../images/our-mission.jpeg
     href: /bike
     id: bike
-  - heading: The competition
+  - heading: The Competition
-    description: The World Human Powered Speed Challenge (link to their website) takes place annually at Battle Mountain, Nevada.
+    description: The World Human Powered Speed Challenge takes place annually at Battle Mountain, Nevada.
 Teams from around the world gather on State Route 305 in a quest to break the human-powered land speed record.
 The current record Australian record there is 80 km/h.
     buttonText: See the race
     image: ../images/battle_mountain2.png
     href: http://ihpva.org/whpsc/